 Chris was born and bred in Australia but splits his time between Toronto and Melbourne, depending on the weather.
 For relaxation he is into road cycling, snowboarding, rock climbing, and storm chasing.

-Over my career I have used C# , C++, Win32, MFC, Assembler, Basic, and Clipper, on applications for the military, commercial ventures, medical research and the labour movement.
-Through my medical informatics work I came to know what real-time and mission-critical really mean… just try being part of the critical path when a woman goes into labor.
+Over my career I have used C#, ASP.NET, Node, C++, MFC, Assembler, Basic, and a long list of now dead technologies all the way back to Clipper on applications for the military, commercial ventures, medical research and the labour movement.
+Through my medical informatics work I came to know what real-time and mission-critical really mean… just try being part of the critical path when an expectant mother goes into labor.

 Here's my professional profile on LinkedIn: http://www.linkedin.com/in/davidcunningham